koii-network/docs/develop/command-line-tool/create-task-cli.md

 task_name: "Your-task-name"
 task_description: "This task is to test out the namespace function"

-# Network value can be DEVELOPMENT, ARWEAVE or IPFS
+# Network value can be DEVELOPMENT or IPFS
 task_executable_network: "DEVELOPMENT"

 # Provide your web3.storage key as it is needed for uploading your metadata